WAG & CO.

 In the present day, the Home Block vineyard remains the core of Gladstone Vineyard's operations.
 Additionally, two more vineyards in the Gladstone area are now leased and managed by Gladstone Vineyard.
 The beginning of 2023 marked a change of ownership, returning Gladstone Vineyard to a family-owned and locally run business.
 The new custodians, a young family committed to creating fine wines in harmony with nature and the local community, have embraced the responsibility.
 The essence of Gladstone Vineyard lies in the individuals behind the label, and as the winery enters a new era, the passion, enthusiasm, and vision on which it was founded continue to resonate strongly.

-ALEXANDRA - CENTRAL OTAGO - AOTEAROA
+TIMARU - SOUTH CANTERBURY - AOTEAROA

 HUMDINGER GIN